Ferenc Szálasi: Military career

 In 1920–21, Szálasi finished non-commissioned officer training school in Hajmáskér; following that, he served in the 13th Infantry Regiment in Miskolc.
 In 1923, he enrolled to the General Staff officers' training course at the Ludovica Military Academy.
 For his outstanding achievements, he was promoted with priority to Captain in 1924.
 In 1925, Szálasi entered the General Staff of the restored Kingdom.
 He fulfilled his mandatory field-grade task in 1929 at the 11th Infantry Regiment in Debrecen as a company commander.
 According to some memoirs by former subordinates, Szálasi was a popular and beloved superior among the infantry.
 His fellow officers acknowledged his military skills and literacy, but some others thought Szálasi was pedantic and autonomous.
 According to his future Minister of Defence, Károly Beregfy, "Szálasi's name among the General Staff was a concept of excellent hunting and tactics, but also a concept with the regards of honesty, truthfulness and Puritanism."
+Starting in 1927, Szálasi formed a common law relationship with his servant Gizella Lutz, whom he was to marry in 1945.
+Szálasi was very close to his mother, whom he lived with until 1944.
 By 1933, Szálasi had attained the rank of Major and became Chief of the 1st Honvéd Mixed-Brigade's General Staff in Budapest.